o3de/o3de.org/content/docs/userguide/terrain/rivers-entity.md

 ---
-description: ' Use the river tool to place the river in your &ALY; environment level and adjust the underlying terrain with the Align Height Map. '
+description: ' Use the river tool to place the river in your Lumberyard environment level and adjust the underlying terrain with the Align Height Map. '
 title: Creating the River Entity
 ---